jkrasz/ruby_view_server/readme.md

 ## Committing to GIT

-Use this section as a reference to GIT.
+Usev this section as a reference to GIT.

 To make commit changes go to the directory then run